RachelLeidich/RachelLeidich.github.io/README.md

 # What social media platform is most popular among teens?
-Here is an infographic made with [data](https://www.statista.com/statistics/250172/social-network-usage-of-us-teens-and-young-adults/) from statista that highlights what social media platform is most popular among teens.
+Here is an infographic made with [data](https://www.statista.com/statistics/250172/social-network-usage-of-us-teens-and-young-adults/) from Statista that highlights what social media platform is most popular among teens.
+This data set lists the most popular social media sights from 2012 to 2020.
+I focused my data on the most popular social media platforms in 2020 because that is the most prevalent information at this time.
+The data shows that Snapchat is the most popular platform.
+It also gives key information about the relatively new app Tik Tok which was created in 2016 and gained popularity in 2020 becoming the second most popular platform.
+It also shows that Instagram which was created in 2010 is the third most popular platform.

 ![What social media platform is most popular among teens](https://github.com/RachelLeidich/RachelLeidich.github.io/blob/main/Social%20Media%20Infogram%202%20.png?raw=true)